zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # SwiftUI Views are recipes

 - where we declare how views look and behave...
-- ...but no longer manage transitions
+- ...but no longer manage transitions & similar
 - we give up full control on views

 ^..where we specify the ingredients, such as the view behavior and look